biocore/qiime/doc/doc_analysis_parameters.rst

 	-s TEST, `-`-test=TEST

 		This is the type of statistical test to run.
-The options are: g_test and ANOVA.
+The options are: g_test, ANOVA and correlation.
 The g_test metric runs the G test of independence.
 It only considers presence/absence and test the hypothesis that the presence/absence pattern across categories is non-random.
 The ANOVA metric runs a one-way ANOVA test across the categories.
 It takes into account differences in OTU relative abundances across categories, testing the null hypothesis that the mean relative abundance is the same across categories.
+The correlation option runs a Pearson correlation between OTU relative abundance and the values for a category in the category mapping file.
+The option works with continuous data only, such as pH or temperature.
+For instance, it can detect OTUs whose abundance rises or falls with pH.
+It can also be used to explore the OTUs whose differential representation underlies PCoA clustering patterns, by adding the values for the samples across a PC axis of interest as a column in the category mapping file.

 	-o OUTPUT_FP, `-`-output_fp=OUTPUT_FP [Default: otu_category_G_test_results.txt]